 This online program is highly interactive, offering regular contact with your course coordinator and fellow students.
 It takes advantage of its online format to provide a variety of stimulating high-quality resources designed to aid your attention and learning.

 Opportunity for further study

-This program is also suitable as a pathway to higher degree research, or to the Graduate Diploma in Mental Health and Neuroscience (available 2021 subject to final approval).
+This program is also suitable as a pathway to higher degree research, or to the Graduate Diploma in Mental Health and Neuroscience.

 To be considered for admission, candidates would normally be required to hold an undergraduate degree (AQF Level 7), or equivalent, from a recognised higher education institution in a relevant discipline, as determined by the Program Coordinator.
 Examples of relevant disciplines include science, medical science, nursing, medicine, psychology, health science and pharmacy.

 How to apply

 “I chose to enrol in the Graduate Certificate in Mental Health and Neuroscience to build skills and knowledge to enhance my current practice.
 As a secondary school educator working primarily in a student support context, the course has been invaluable in developing an understanding of the neurobiological underpinnings of mental disorders which emerge in youth as well as current approaches to diagnosis and treatment.

 "The structure of the course and assessment items were dynamic in both their applicability to my own practice as well as fostering a multi-disciplinary approach in working with other students with different backgrounds and professions.”